centime/xss-paper/README.md

 Headlines
 ---------
     Abstract
-    Inctroduction
-    How to trigger an xss
+    Introduction
+    I. What is a XSS attack ?
+    II.
+The attack surface.
-    The web techno stack : complex and subtle, prone to vulnerabilities From trigger to exploit : attack scenarios Mitigations and best practices
+    III.
+From trigger to exploit : attack scenarios IV.
+Mitigations and best practices
     Conclusion
     Appendix
     references